Positivity can be a challenge, but don’t let negativity be your default mindset.

 When I was in boot camp, my division was always at odds with our instructors.
 They’d make us do Eight Count Jumping Jacks, Mountain Climbers, and whatever other exercise they wanted until we were beat to hell.
 It was worse because the division repeatedly failed inspections and we had a few troublemakers that made it harder for everyone else.
 So eventually we came together as a group and decided that if we were going to get beat anyway, then we might as well try to enjoy it.
 So when our instructors told us to drop and give them 20, we did it with a cheer, trying to enjoy the pain with the knowledge that we were getting stronger even though our bodies wanted to give away.

 Soon the instructors commended us for our enthusiasm and said the physical punishment was no longer effective.
 So instead of doing the same physical exercises again and again, they decided to have us make our beds over an over until they were perfect.
 This was fine by me.
-I loved making my bed.
+I loved making my bunk.

 Don’t Give Up